 That figure includes recycling and green organic waste diverted from landfill.
 But it still leaves 194kg per person of rubbish!
 And that’s three percent more than the previous financial year.

-While rates of recycling and composting have increased over the decades, we still send too much waste to landfill.
+While rates of recycling and composting have increased over the decades, we still send too much material to landfill.
 Read about the problem with landfill here.

 Almost 99 percent of everything we buy becomes waste within six weeks of purchase.
 Every wheelie bin of waste we produce from our home, equates to 70 wheelie bins of waste from the mining, manufacture, production and sale of the materials in that bin.